 Despite the name, not all of the Bay Area is covered by BART:

 - The North Bay (in particular Marin County, just across the Golden Gate Bridge from San Francisco) has no service, and BART currently has no plans to address this.

 - The Peninsula south of Millbrae receives no BART coverage as well (although that area is served by Caltrain commuter rail, and both BART and Caltrain share the Millbrae station).
 Until 1996, the only station in San Mateo County was in Daly City, literally a block south of San Francisco city limits.

 The reasons for these omissions go back to BART's origins; Santa Clara County declined to join the Bay Area Rapid Transit District at its inception in 1957, instead spending money on a system of expressways.
-San Mateo County voted to withdraw in December 1961 because it didn't want to lose commerce to SF and felt it was sufficiently served by Southern Pacific's existing Peninsula Commuter Servicenote
+San Mateo County voted to withdraw in December 1961 because it didn't want to lose commerce to San Francisco and felt it was sufficiently served by Southern Pacific's existing Peninsula Commuter Servicenote

 .
 Only a few months after that, Marin County was forced